centaq/arduino-modbus-slave-rtu-over-rs485/README.md

 Transmit pin is set to high level when the device starts transmitting.

 You also have to set function handler for prepareResponse for cmd `03` Each of these prepareResponseXX functions requires the length of the data part of response to be returned.

+Additionally you can use overloaded constructor passing information about CRC part of the reponse indicating if it should be send as BigEndian - (true) - default.
+It was prepared as some devices expecting it to be other way around, e.g Siemens PLCs.

 ### Full cmd handling